Television producer

-A television producer is a person who oversees one or more aspects of video production on a television program.
+A television producer is a person who oversees one or more aspects of a television program.
 Some producers take more of an executive role, in that they conceive new programs and pitch them to the television networks, but upon acceptance they focus on business matters, such as budgets and contracts.
 Other producers are more involved with the day-to-day workings, participating in activities such as screenwriting, set design, casting, and directing.

-There are a variety of different producers on a television show.
-A traditional producer is one who manages a show's budget and maintains a schedule, but this is no longer the case in modern television.

-Types of television producers

-Different types of producers in the industry today include (in order of seniority):